horse-3903/google-reverse-image-search-deprecated/README.md

 # Google Reverse Image Search

+## Warning
+This repository is DEPRECATED, and will not function properly due to Google Updates

 ## Installation
 Download the `src` folder or download from `pip` with the terminal command (below)